-Hudson Envelope ("Hudson") is committed to protecting the confidentiality and security of the information we maintain.
-We are writing to inform you about an incident that may have involved some of your information.
-This notice explains the incident, measures we have taken in response, and additional steps you can take to protect your information.
+Citizens Bank of Las Cruces understands the importance of protecting information we maintain.
+We are writing to inform you that we identified and addressed a security incident that involved some of your information.
+This notice explains the incident, outlines the measures we have taken and provides steps you may consider taking in response.